Skip to main content

 Immunohistochemistry

-Immunohistochemical staining for polyoma virus, cytomegalovirus and other viruses, serum amyloid A, B-and T-lymphocyte subsets, IgG & IgG4 heavy chain and C4d is performed on formalin fixed tissue sections (obtained from submitted paraffin blocks or unstained sections).
+Immunohistochemical staining for polyoma virus, cytomegalovirus and other viruses, serum amyloid A, B-and T-lymphocyte subsets, IgG & IgG4 heavy chain, Nell-1and C4d can be performed on formalin fixed tissue sections (obtained from submitted paraffin blocks or unstained sections).
+Our IHC lab test menu is comprehensive and includes immunohistochemical and in-situ hybridization stains.

 Immunofluorescence

 We perform direct immunofluorescence on frozen tissue samples.
-Routine testing includes staining for C3, IgG, IgM, IgA, C1q, kappa, lambda, fibrinogen and albumin.
-Additional antibodies that may be applied to the tissue include serum-associated amyloid (A), amyloid P, transthyretin (amyloid subtyping), a2, a3 and a5 chains of type IV collagen (Alport syndrome panel), Fibronectin, IgG heavy chain subclass identification (IgG1-4), and PLA2R (membranous nephropathy).
+Routine testing includes staining for C3, IgG, IgM, IgA, C1q, kappa, lambda, fibrinogen, and albumin.
+Additional antibodies that may be applied to the tissue include a2 and a5 chains of type IV collagen, Fibronectin, IgG heavy chain subclass identification (IgG1-4), and PLA2R.
+We also perform antigen retrieval immunofluorescence on formalin-fixed paraffin embedded tissue using pronase digestion.

 Electron Microscopy